Virginius Affair: Hamilton Fish and State Department

-On Wednesday, November 5, 1873, the first news from the US Consul-General in Havana, Henry C. Hall, informed the US State Department that Virginius had been captured.
-There was no knowledge that four Cuban patriots had already been killed; Secretary of State Hamilton Fish believed the Virginius was just another ship captured aiding the Cuban rebellion.
-On November 7, Cuba headed the agenda of US President Ulysses S. Grant's Cabinet meeting as news came in of the deaths of Ryan and three other patriots.
+On Wednesday, November 5, 1873, the US Consul-General in Havana, Henry C. Hall, informed the US State Department that Virginius had been captured.
+Secretary of State Hamilton Fish believed the Virginius was just another ship captured aiding the Cuban rebellion; no one in the American administration was yet aware of the first four executions However, with Cuba heading the agenda of the November 7 meeting of the American cabinet, news came in during the meeting of the deaths of Ryan and the three Cubans.
 The Cabinet agreed that the executions would be "regarded as an inhuman act not in accordance with the spirit of the civilization of the nineteenth century."
 On November 8, Fish met with Spanish minister Don José Polo de Bernabé and discussed the legality of the capture of Virginius.

-On November 11, Grant's Cabinet decided that war with Spain was not desirable, but Cuban intervention was possible.
-On November 12, five days after the event, Fish received the devastating news that 37 crew members of Virginius had been executed.
+On November 11, Grant's Cabinet decided that war with Spain was not desirable, but intervention in the rebellion on the side of Cuba remained possible.
+On November 12, five days after the event, Fish received the devastating news that 37 additional men had been executed.
 Fish ordered US Minister to Spain Daniel Sickles to protest the executions and demand reparations for any persons considered US citizens who were killed.
-On November 13, Fish formally protested to Polo and stated that the US had a free hand on Cuba and the Virginius Affair.
+On November 13, Fish formally protested to Polo and stated that the US had a free hand on Cuba because of the Virginius Affair.
 On November 14, Grant's cabinet agreed that if US reparation demands were not met, the Spanish legation would be closed.
-An exaggerated report came into the White House that more crew members had been shot.
-In reality, twelve crew members had been executed.
+That day a report came into the White House that more crew members had been shot, but it turned out that "only" twelve additional people had been executed.
 On November 15, Polo visited Fish and stated that Virginius was a pirate ship and that her crew had been a hostile threat to Cuba.
-Fish, although doubtful of the legality of the ship's US ownership, was determined to advocate the nation's honor in demanding reparations from Spain.
+Fish, although doubtful that the ship really represented US territory because of questions about its ownership, was determined to stand up for the nation's honor by demanding reparations from Spain.

-On the same day, a cable from Fish arrived in Spain for Sickles demanding the return of Virginius to the US, the release of the crew that had escaped execution, a salute from Spain to the US flag, punishment for the perpetrators, and reparations for families.
+On the same day, a cable was sent to Sickles by Fish, ordering the envoy to demand the return of Virginius to the US, the release of all survivors into American custody, a salute from Spain to the US flag, punishment for the perpetrators, and reparations for families.